Change of Ownership

 Vehicles First Registered on or after January 1, 1993

 Step 1: Complete relevant section on Vehicle Registration Certificate

 You must ensure that the change of ownership section on the back of the Vehicle Registration Certificate is completed by you as the current registered owner and also by the new owner.

 You should have received the vehicle registration cert when you first taxed the vehicle.

 If your vehicle registration certificate is missing, you must apply for a replacement.
-Find out how to get a replacement.
+Please download the RF134 Form by clicking here.

 Step 2: Send the completed certificate to -Department of Transport, Tourism and Sport, Driver and Vehicle Licensing Computer Services Division,

 Shannon Town Centre,

 Step 3: New ownership details will be processed